evelyh/thrive-wellness/deliverable-1/userstories.md

   - Clear interface for viewing Quests and Journeys with images
   - Clear button to submit Quests and Journeys for users

-13. **(Priority 6): As a user of the app, I want to change when I receive my daily notification from the app to do my exercise in order for me to increase my likelihood of forming a daily habit of using the app.**
+14. **(Priority 6): As a user of the app, I want to change when I receive my daily notification from the app to do my exercise in order for me to increase my likelihood of forming a daily habit of using the app.**

 - _Acceptance Criteria:_
   - Verify there is a clear settings button/option that is visible to the user to click in the application
   - Verify there is a clear option for changing notification setting under the setting page
   - Verify user can change when to exercise notification from the notification setting
   - Verify the application will follow the instruction set by the user and push notification for exercise at the correct time

-14. **(Priority 3): As a user, I want to be able to give an encouraging nudge to my buddy if they haven’t done an exercise in a little while to remind them.**

-- _Acceptance Criteria:_
-  - Users will receive in-app and push notifications: Your buddy hasn’t done an exercise in a little while.
-Give them an encouraging nudge.
-  - Users will receive push notifications: Your buddy nudged you!
-Come complete a happiness exercise towards your Journey.
-  - If they haven’t done an exercise in 4 days nudge the specific person

 15. **(Priority 6): As a user I want to have the choice to do an exercise out of options provided by the Journey I am on**